Dissolution of the Soviet Union: Protest activity (1986–1987)

 On 14 June 1987, about 5,000 people gathered again at Freedom Monument in Riga, and laid flowers to commemorate the anniversary of Stalin's mass deportation of Latvians in 1941.
 The authorities did not crack down on demonstrators, which encouraged more and larger demonstrations throughout the Baltic States.
 On 18 November 1987, hundreds of police and civilian militiamen cordoned off the central square to prevent any demonstration at Freedom Monument, but thousands lined the streets of Riga in silent protest regardless.

 On 25 July 1987, 300 Crimean Tatars staged a noisy demonstration near the Kremlin Wall for several hours, calling for the right to return to their homeland, from which they were deported in 1944; police and soldiers looked on.

 On 23 August 1987, the 48th anniversary of the secret protocols of the 1939 Molotov Pact, thousands of demonstrators marked the occasion in the three Baltic capitals to sing independence songs and attend speeches commemorating Stalin's victims.
 The gatherings were sharply denounced in the official press and closely watched by the police but were not interrupted.

-On 17 October 1987, the march was underway.
-The following day 1,000 Armenians participated in another demonstration calling for Armenian national rights in Karabakh and the proposed unification of both Nakhchivan and Nagorno-Karabakh to Armenia.
+On 17 October 1987, a protest held in Armenia SSR was underway.
+The following day 1,000 Armenians participated in another demonstration calling for Armenian national rights in Karabakh, and the proposed unification of both Nakhchivan and Nagorno-Karabakh to Armenia.
 The police tried to physically prevent the march and after a few incidents, dispersed the demonstrators.